zyla/pushme-server/README.md

 # pushme-server
 Django app wrapping Google Cloud Messaging service which provides api allowing you to send push messages to connected devices in one HTTP request.
-Simplicity of that design can be illustrated by [thit almost-one-liner script](./misc/send.sh):
+Simplicity of that design can be illustrated by [this almost-one-liner script](./misc/send.sh):

     #!/usr/bin/env bash
     API_URL=${API_URL:='api.pushme.neutrino.re'}